bsc-s2/pykit/zkutil/README.md

 Check if the operation of locking `key` is a backward-locking.

-Naive dead lock detect:
+### Naive dead lock detect:

-Locks must be acquired in alphabetic order, from left to right.
+Locks must be acquired in alphabetic order(or other order, from left to right.
-Trying to acquire a lock>=right_most_locked, is a forward locking Otherwise it is a backward locking.
+Trying to acquire a `lock>=right_most_locked`, is a forward locking Otherwise it is a backward locking.

 Always do forward locking we can guarantee there won't be a dead lock.
 Since a deadlock needs at least one backward locking to form a circular dependency.